“Blow Blow Thou Wind” by John Everett Millais

-“Blow Blow Thou Wind” by John Everett Millais depicts a winter landscape with a hapless dog at the centre, with divided loyalty between the stranded mother with her child, and the man who is walking away.
+“Blow Blow Thou Wind” by John Everett Millais depicts a winter landscape with a hapless dog at the center, with divided loyalty between the stranded mother with her child, and the man who is walking away.
 Which will the loyal dog pick?

 The title comes from one of Shakespeare’s poems in “As You Like It”: